HigitusFigitus/potion/README.md

 > Potion is a custom RESTful API built with Flask.

 The API exposes a “potions inventory” loosely based on Diablo II’s potions system.
-The potions stored in the inventory either recover a portion of life or mana, or deal damage to an enemy.
+Based on their type, the potions stored in the inventory regenerate a character's status meters or deal damage to an enemy.
 There are four classes of potions: life, mana, fire, and poison.

 ## Table of Contents